honzascholtz/Qubespec/docs/Fitting.rst

 * ``progress`` - progress bar for the emcee bit
 * ``prior_update`` - dictionary with all of the priors - explained later.

-The prior update function should be in a format:
+The prior_update variable should be in a form of a dictionary like:

 .. code:: ipython3
     priors = {}